conarti/eslint-plugin-feature-sliced/README.md

-# eslint-plugin-fsd-react
+# eslint-plugin-conarti-fsd

-Feature-sliced design methodology plugin for react
+Feature-sliced design methodology plugin for any frameworks.

 ## Installation